BelaPlatform/pybela/readme.md

 # pybela

-pybela allows interfacing with [Bela](https://bela.io/), the embedded audio platform, using Python. pybela provides a convenient way to stream, log, monitor sensor data from your Bela device to your laptop.
-It also allows you to control the value of variables in your Bela code from your laptop.
+pybela allows interfacing with [Bela](https://bela.io/), the embedded audio platform, using Python. pybela provides a convenient way to stream, log, monitor sensor data from Bela to python.
+It also allows you to send buffers of data from python to Bela or control the value of variables in your Bela code from python.

 Below, you can find instructions to install pybela.
 You can find code examples at `tutorials/` and `test/`.